 These gluten-free sugar cookies are so easy to make and the dough doesn’t have to be chilled!
 The cookies do not spread as they bake, holding their cut-out shapes perfectly.
 Vanilla and almond extracts give the sugar cookies great flavor, and their texture is the perfect balance of soft and sturdy.
-Frost them with a mango infused buttercream for the ultimate sugar cookie experience.
+Frost them with a mango infused buttercream (or your favorite buttercream recipe!) for the ultimate sugar cookie experience.

 Sugar cookies are simple, oh-so classic, and darn good.
 With a soft but firm texture, they’re the perfect vehicle for a mango laced buttercream that sets them apart from all the rest.

 My mom and I would make cut-out sugar cookies for many different holidays when I was young.
 I was the decorator, she was the baker.
 Now I’m both, and I’ve created my own gluten-free sugar cookie recipe, that doesn’t require a long refrigeration of the dough, or many ingredients.